muratkeremozcan/cctdd/ch01-ButtonFooter/ButtonFooter.md

 ## Takeaways

+* Having first a failing test, ensures a fault-finding one.
+* TypeScript and ESlint can serve as "tests" that give us a Red.
 * Once we have a passing test, we can keep adding to it until we get a new failure, or until we want to refactor.
-* TypeScript and ESlint can serve as "tests" that give us a Red.
 * The RedGreenRefactor cycles do not always have to be in that order.
 It can be a few cycles of  Red + Green, and then Refactor.
 Or it can be a Red, followed by a few Greens, and no Refactor.
 The key idea is to start with something failing, do the minimal to get it to work, and then make it better.
-* Using `data-cy` attributes for selectors.
-With template literals and JSX, we can have a precise and effortless way to refer to a component or its variants (ex: save vs edit).
+* Using `data-cy` attributes for selectors, with template literals and JSX, we can have a precise and effortless way to refer to a component or its variants (ex: save vs edit).
+* Refactoring can be applied to tests so long as they will not be detrimental to failure diagnosis, evaluate case by case.